Vietnam.vn - Nền tảng quảng bá Việt Nam

 dinh dưỡng - Ảnh 1.

-A balanced diet full of these nutrients keeps you healthy, supporting your muscles, bones, immune system, digestive system, eyes and many other functions.
+A balanced diet rich in these nutrients helps you stay healthier, supporting your muscles, bones, immune system, digestive system, eyes, and many other functions.

 Carbohydrate